msdavid/svg2dio/README.md

 # svg2dio
 Converts SVG files to drawio/diagrams.net format
-svg files can be imported into diagrams.net but you can't change the fill color, stroke color or width files converted with this tool will give you options to customize colors in the style panel.
+You can import svg into diagrams.net, but you can't change the fill color, stroke color or stroke width.
+importing files converted with this tool will give you options to customize the svg colors in the style panel.

 ![screenshot](https://github.com/msdavid/svg2dio/blob/main/img/screenshot.png)